‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Lashes Out At Jenelle Evans Over ‘Click Bait’ Article

 Ryan Edwards’ wife, Mackenzie Standifer, isn’t happy about an article recently shared by Jenelle Evans.

-According to a report from Starcasm on March 19, the Teen Mom 2 star took to her Instagram page earlier this week to share an article about Edwards and his current incarceration and right away, the article, which was titled, “Is Ryan Edwards getting abused in prison?,” got the attention of Standifer.
+According to a report from Starcasm on March 19, the Teen Mom 2 star took to her Instagram page earlier this week to share an article about Edwards and his current incarceration and right away, the article, which was titled “Is Ryan Edwards getting abused in prison?” got the attention of Standifer.

 “Click the link in bio for the horrifying complaints made against his jail,” the title teased.